thiagoloureiro/Megaphone.NetStandard/README.md

 MegaPhone is a lightweight framework to run self hosting REST services using AspnetCore Web Api ontop of a Consul.
 Each service will start out by allocating a free port to run on, once the service is started, it will register itself in the local cluster provider.

-This project was inheritate from the original Microphone with the intention to keep the development, improvement and fixes, because the actual project is unoperative and nuget packages outdated.

 **MegaPhone.DotnetCore**
 [![NuGet](https://buildstats.info/nuget/Megaphone.DotnetCore)](http://www.nuget.org/packages/Megaphone.DotnetCore)